 When this craving goes unsatisfied, it may be a key driving force enabling many of the world’s self-destructive problems.
 It’s what keeps too many men imprisoned under the myth there “is no other game in town but the game of power, status, and wealth… the game that is played in the boardrooms of corporate America, on the stock and commodity exchanges, on the playing fields of professional sports, in local and national governments, in the ranks of factory and office workers and in the neighborhoods of suburbia,” says Rohr.
 Maybe father hunger is the compulsion behind sacrificing whatever it takes to please the man in charge — coaches, CEOs or presidents — deep down almost everyone wants a chance to make Daddy proud.

 Far too many of us men have spent our lives trying to prove to we are men to each other, yet still remaining emotionally, spiritually and psychologically just boys who secretly feel powerless.
 This inner insecurity festers and spreads throughout the void of a good man’s love.
-We are all starving for an older man we respect to turn and say to us, “You my son, are already a man.”
+We are all starving for an older man we respect to turn and affirm us, as if to say, “You my son, are already a man.”

 Whatever our experience up until now, men are being challenged to carve out a brand new path for their own children and the following generations — one where we become the fathers we’ve always needed.
 These are men who have courageously faced and overcome struggles, who have discovered a strength within they know by the sweat of their own experience.
 These are men who have learned a path of greater purpose beyond themselves and use their newly discovered power to protect and guide those with far less of it.
 And they do it all the while retaining a sense of humor, their own integrity and a deeply rooted humility.
 These are men who have grown up.